 Glyphs can automatically build the 'mark' (Mark to Base) feature using anchors.
-The combining diacritical marks must contain underscore-anchors (for example, 'top' or 'bottom'), and the base glyph must contain matching anchors without the underscore prefix (for example, 'top' or 'bottom').
+The combining diacritical marks must contain underscore-anchors (for example, top or bottom), and the base glyph must contain matching anchors without the underscore prefix (for example, top or bottom).
 Anchors with an initial underscore are displayed with a hole: \diamondsuit , \square , \bigcirc .
-Combining glyph names often carry the word 'comb' at the end of their names, such as acutecomb (\circlearrowleft) or macroncomb (\eth).
+Combining glyph names often carry the word 'comb' at the end of their names, such as acutecomb (\circlearrowleft) or macroncomb (\circlearrowleft).